William Hinton1

 M, #18577, b.
 5 November 1864, d.
 7 July 1957

-Lt.-Col. Walter Guy Bentinck, Baron Bentinck was born on 5 November 1864.1 He was the son of Walter Theodore Edward Bentinck, Baron Bentinck and Henrietta Jane Christina Hinton.1 He married Anne Elizabeth Burnett-Ramsey, daughter of Lt.-Col. William Burnett-Ramsey of Banchory, on 1 March 1904.2 He died on 7 July 1957 at age 92.1
+Lt.-Col. Walter Guy Bentinck, Baron Bentinck was born on 5 November 1864.1 He was the son of Walter Theodore Edward Bentinck, Baron Bentinck and Henrietta Jane Christina Hinton.1 He married Annie Elizabeth Burnett-Ramsay, daughter of Lt.-Col. William Burnett-Ramsay and Anne Davidson, on 1 March 1904.2 He died on 7 July 1957 at age 92.1

-He was educated at Marlborough College, Marlborough, Wiltshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He gained the rank of Major in the service of the Rifle Brigade.1 He fought in the Boer War between 1899 and 1902, where he was mentioned in despatches and was wounded.1 He succeeded to the title of 14th Baron Bentinck [The Netherlands] on 22 June 1901.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1902.1 He was District Commissioner of Vereeniging.2 He was Resident Magistrate of Wakkerstrom, Transvaal.2 He was Assistant Imperical Secretary to the High Commissioner to South Africa.2 He was decorated with the award of the Union Medal of South Africa in 1910.2 On 12 September 1911 he received permission for himself and his heirs to use the Netherlands title of Baron in the U.K.2 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1912.1 He held the office of Justice of the Peace (J.P.) for Kincardineshire in 1913.1 He fought in the First World War, where he was mentioned in despatches.2 He gained the rank of Lieutenant-Colonel in 1919 in the service of the Reserve of Officers.2 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1919.1 He held the office of Deputy Lieutenant (D.L.) of Kincardineshire in 1930.1
+He was educated at Marlborough College, Marlborough, Wiltshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He gained the rank of Major in the Rifle Brigade.1 He fought in the Boer War between 1899 and 1902, where he was mentioned in despatches and was wounded.1 He succeeded as the 14th Baron Bentinck [The Netherlands] on 22 June 1901.1 He was awarded the Distinguished Service Order (D.S.O.) in 1902.1 He was District Commissioner of Vereeniging.2 He was Resident Magistrate of Wakkerstrom, Transvaal.2 He was Assistant Imperical Secretary to the High Commissioner to South Africa.2 He was awarded the Union Medal of South Africa in 1910.2 On 12 September 1911 he received permission for himself and his heirs to use the Netherlands title of Baron in the U.K.2 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1912.1 He held the office of Justice of the Peace (J.P.) for Kincardineshire in 1913.1 He fought in the First World War, where he was mentioned in despatches.2 He gained the rank of Lieutenant-Colonel in 1919 in the Reserve of Officers.2 He was appointed Commander, Order of the British Empire (C.B.E.) in 1919.1 He held the office of Deputy Lieutenant (D.L.) of Kincardineshire in 1930.1

-Child of Lt.-Col. Walter Guy Bentinck, Baron Bentinck and Anne Elizabeth Burnett-Ramsey
+Child of Lt.-Col. Walter Guy Bentinck, Baron Bentinck and Annie Elizabeth Burnett-Ramsay

 Citations